 If you're aged 19 or over and thinking about further education, you may qualify for an Advanced Learner Loan.

-If you are looking to study A-Levels, an Access to Higher Education Diploma, or any Level 3 to 6 vocational qualification (excluding any higher education programme), you'll need to pay West Kent College for the cost of your course.
+If you are looking to study A-Levels, an Access to Higher Education Diploma, or any Level 3 to 6 vocational qualification (excluding any higher education programme), you'll need to pay Ashford College for the cost of your course.

 The Advanced Learner Loan is a government-funded loan to help learners.
 It's easy to apply for, doesn’t take your household income into account and doesn’t involve a credit check.